-Here are a list of resources I recommend.
+Here is a list of resources I recommend.
 Knowing where to get the right information is vital to getting the vehicle fixed right the first time.
 The first 5 are for do it yourselfers.
-Some are free to use, some are a one time cost while others are a monthly subscription.
+Some are free to use, some are not.
+The last 6 are for Professionals in the field.

-Amazon.com Great place to purchase automotive parts and tools for just about any vehicle.
-One main reason I recommend Amazon is because they have Amazon prime so a lot of products are free two day shipping on eligible orders over $35 bucks.
+Amazon.com Great place to purchase Automotive parts and tools for just about any vehicle.
+One main reason I recommend Amazon is because they have Amazon prime so a lot of products are free two-day shipping on eligible orders over $35 bucks.
 Not to mention they have owners manuals and E books for download as well.
-The second reason is because they take returns.
-You’d be surprised how many returns amazon takes back in one day.
+The second reason is that they have a 30-day return policy.
+You’d be surprised how many returns Amazon takes back in one day.

 Justanswer.com Very good site that has top experts in each category.
 If your trying to diagnose an issue yourself or need some specific information on a certain year, make and model vehicle, for a small fee, you can chat with an expert in a specific category.

 Youtube.com.
 Youtube has a wealth of information!
 There are literally hours of video being uploaded to youtube every single day.
 That is why it is the second or third largest web site in the world.

 Alldata do it yourself.
 Has all of the information as alldatapro, but you can get a subscription for just one specific vehicle (rather than for all of them) for a much cheaper cost.
 They offer complete OEM factory service manuals with manufacturer specifications, wiring diagrams, step-by-step procedures, OEM part numbers, technical service bulletins (TSB), factory recalls, component locations, and diagnostic codes

 Here are some web sites I recommend if you are an Automotive professional or a shop owner.
 Some of which have a reoccurring fee each month.
 However, they will supply you with loads of information and help your shop become more productive.